christillotson/GAGEWestUS_RTK/README.md

 | ------------------------------ | ----------------------| ------------- |
 | .run()                         | No parameters         | Called on rtkMachine object to run the process.
 Returns nothing itself, but creates the output feature classes if specified, and creates the .output_table attribute.      |

+To see information on internal methods, see the comments in the rtkMachine_v1.py file.

 ## Attributes

 The rtkMachine has several attributes which are used internally for creating the outputs.
 The only attribute meant to be called externally is: